 After retiring, cousin Roshan focussed on cultivating his two sons’ prodigious talent in the game.
 In 1979, the wiry-built eldest, Torsam, impressively rose to be World №13 at age 21.
 In November that year his career and life were proven tragically and spectacularly short — on court in Australia, Torsam suffered a fatal heart attack, falling dead mid-play.

-With a newfound determination to fulfil his brother’s dream, young Jahangir Khan — then 15 and largely seen as the sickly ‘runt’ of the Khan litter — applied to join the Pakistani team to compete in the world championships.
+With a newfound determination to fulfill his brother’s dream, young Jahangir Khan — then 15 and largely seen as the sickly ‘runt’ of the Khan litter — applied to join the Pakistan team to compete in the world championships.
 Both father Roshan and their world champion of a cousin Rhamat decided to help Jahangir on his quest, together vowing to make him World №1 within two years.
 Retrospectively seen as an almost comedic oversight, the Pakistani selectors rejected young Jahangir on the basis that his health and form weren’t up to scratch.

 Rebuffed, the Khan team decided instead to independently enter young Jahangir in the 1979 World Amateur Individual Championships.
 Breezing through the early rounds and finals he was soon crowned the youngest ever winner of the tournament.
 Over the months that followed, Jahangir gradually revealed his true mettle as a virtually unbeatable and indefatigable player.
 His game was not one of hitting big winners—though he certainly could and did—but one of stamina: he was simply the fittest player on the court, and scores of 9–7, 9–1, 9–0 became a hallmark.